 The battle of YouTube TV vs. Sling TV is one of the more prominent fights to replace the cable box — and both got more expensive this year, enough so that they still have more or less the same gap that they used to, while still being two of the top best cable TV alternatives.
 And yours truly has paid for both (and canceled both).

 Sling TV and YouTube TV were my top two options when I cut the cord in 2021.
 That year, I had enough with cable's price and the slow-paced nature of using a cable box, and just left.
 That summer, I tried out all of the live TV services to see which was right for me, and I've come back now to re-test these services and see which is the best for most.

-Interestingly, I came to a conclusion that goes against how I personally spend my money, and that shows how complicated the process is.
+When I recently switched providers, I actually listened to my own advice, and selected the winner of this face-off (find out if I picked Sling TV or YouTube TV), and that shows how complicated the process is.
 The service that's best for the average person may not be what's right for you, too.
 Sling, for example, is the service that looks to replace cable with the most affordable price and a channel assortment that shows it.
-YouTube TV, however, offers more channels at a higher price
+YouTube TV, however, offers more channels at a higher price.

 Putting these services against each other in seven rounds of competition for this YouTube TV vs. Sling TV comparison, I used both on two of the best streaming devices: the Apple TV 4K (2022) and the Fire TV Stick 4K.